-Case Study 1
+Case Study 1 - Multimillion pound retail business

 HMRC opened a full corporation tax enquiry into a multimillion pound retailer with a number of high street outlets.
 The enquiry was complex and HMRC were seeking to demonstrate that there was a cash deficit in the business records, and the impact of this was that the potential tax assessments would have been a six figure sum.

-Case Study 2
+Case Study 2 - Takeaway business

 We appealed the assessments and presented a detailed evidence based approach on the appeal with a business economics exercise model being presented together with a full rebuttal of HMRC’s assumptions.
 At the HMRC independent review stage the matter was concluded in our client’s favour and the case was settled for around £4,000.

-Case Study 3

-HMRC opened an aspect enquiry into a multimillion pound professional services firm
+Case Study 3 - Multimillion pound professional services firm

 We took a fresh approach and had detailed meetings with the HMRC officer and departmental heads to understand the key areas of concern.
 We reconstructed the accounts using a scenario based approach and presented those to HMRC and this resulted in the case being settled and the tax was less than 10% of the initial amounts.